 We do not Live in Brookhaven, can we get married at St. James’?

-From time to time, we have people who wish to get married on Long Island for a variety of reasons, but unfortunately they do not live locally.
-The expectation will still be that the couple obtain premarital instruction and become familiar with our service and faith tradition by attending an Episcopal church close to where they reside.
+From time to time, we have people who wish to get married on Long Island for a variety of reasons, but unfortunately, they do not live locally.
+The expectation will still be that the couple obtains premarital instruction and become familiar with our service and faith tradition by attending an Episcopal church close to where they reside.

 Other Things to Consider

 All too often, the church is an afterthought in the highly commercialized wedding industry.
 Please speak to the clergy early on in your planning process.
 It is desirable that weddings be scheduled 6 months or more before the desired date.